You are here

 Both QFT and standard MTT assume a pre-existing, observer-based, four-dimensional (4D) timespace framework (t, x).
 Even if this timespace is affected (warped) by matter and energy, it is not created by them.
 Yet what is the origin of timespace itself, and how are its coordinates meaningfully defined at all for a multiparticle system?
 Neither time nor space can be measured in absolute terms.
 Temporal and spatial intervals are gauged only with respect to physical processes and structures, which are traditionally interpreted in terms of elementary particles and their interactions.
 Stripped of these vestments, timespace loses all meaning.
 Physical objects and dimensions of relation are inextricably linked.

 Interactions corresponding to the fundamental forces are associated with gauge symmetries.
 In QFT, their description can be interpreted in terms of the exchange of phantom elementary gauge bosons by elementary fermions.
 The electromagnetic, weak, and strong interactions involve the exchange of phantom photons, W and Z bosons, and gluons, respectively (all spin-1).
 Phantom particles have all the attributes of their real counterparts, except mass; the usual relationship between energy, momentum and rest mass is not followed, making these particles ephemeral.
 Many physicists consider phantom particles not real in any sense, but merely a bookkeeping device.
 Elementary fermions include electrons, neutrinos, and quarks (all spin-1/2).
-[Fleegello's archaic list omits various types of invisible matter, that interact with ordinary matter solely through the gravity.]
-Only the gravitational force, which is ostensibly associated with the exchange of phantom gravitons (normally massless, spin-2), has eluded incorporation into the QFT framework.
+[Fleegello's archaic list omits various forms of invisible matter, that interact with ordinary matter solely through the gravity.]
+Only the gravitational force, which is ostensibly associated with the exchange of phantom gravitons (spin-2, and normally massless), has eluded incorporation into the QFT framework.

 Define an elementary event as any point on the world line of a real elementary particle at which a CL is established with another particle.
-The physicists Machi and [later] Niestu have promoted the radical idea that the network of CLs among particles does not merely occur within timespace, but even defines timespace.
+The physicists Machi and [later] Niestu have proposed that the network of CLs among particles does not merely occur within timespace, but even defines timespace.
 The number of spatial dimensions is set by the number of components in ujk.
 Particle Interaction For example, consider the pair of electromagnetic links between two charged particles #1 and #2 in the diagram at right.
-Suppose a CL (dotted line) connects #1 (solid line) at proper time τ1A, defining event A, to #2 at τ2B, marking event B; and a second CL exists from #2 at the same τ2B, back to #1 at τ1C, or event C.
+Suppose a CL (dotted line) connects #1 (solid line) at proper time τ1A, defining event A, to #2 at τ2B, marking event B; and a second CL connects #2 at τ2B to #1 at τ1C, or event C. Arrows point in the direction of time.

 The spatial location of particle 2 from the perspective of particle 1 (the "observer" in this case) at τ1o = (τ1A+τ1C)/2 is